Ethiopia Food Guide

 Buna (ቡና)

-Ethiopian coffee, prepared in a traditional ceremony involving roasting, grinding, and brewing the beans.
-It's an integral part of Ethiopian culture.
-The coffee ceremony is a social ritual that can last hours, with beans roasted over charcoal, ground by hand, and brewed in a jebena (clay coffee pot).
-Served in small cups, often with popcorn.
+Ethiopian coffee, prepared in the traditional ceremony of roasting, grinding, and brewing the beans.
+The ritual is a social affair that can last hours: beans roasted over charcoal, ground by hand, and brewed in a jebena (clay coffee pot).
+It is served in small cups, usually with popcorn on the side.

 Atmet (አጥመት)

-A barley-based drink, often flavored with honey or sugar.
-It's a refreshing and nutritious beverage popular in various regions of Ethiopia.
+A barley-based drink, usually sweetened with honey or sugar.
+Refreshing and filling, it is popular across several regions of Ethiopia.